Shreyas-pixel/meal-map/README.md

 •	Weekly Planner: 7-day grid with Breakfast/Lunch/Snack/Dinner slots — click any slot to assign a meal, click a filled meal to see its recipe, and remove meals with the ✕ button
 •	Meal Suggestions: 12 regional Indian dishes with pantry match %, type filters (Breakfast/Lunch/Dinner/Snacks/Quick), and favourites
 •	Pantry Management: 4 categories (Veg, Staples, Spices, Dairy) with expiry tracking and add/remove items
-•	Shopping List: Auto-generated with "Essential" flags, checkoff items, and pantry-matched items already ticked
+•	Shopping List: Auto-generated with "Essential" flags, checkoff items, and pantry-matched items already ticket.
-Screenshots:

 What worked: The wins
 •	Fridge-to-plate AI: Using "Computer Vision" (taking a photo of your fridge) to suggest a Subzi or Dal based on what’s actually there has significantly reduced food waste.